evkapsal/Hackathon-Azure-BCDR/Hans-On-Lab Material.md

 > **Note: ** This step can take up to 45 minutes to complete, but you can continue to the next exercise.

+>  **Note: **We will not create the IPSec Tunnel in this Lab.
+In order to proceed and create the VPN IPSec tunnel with your on premises router please follow the guide [Here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal#LocalNetworkGateway)

 ## Exercise 2: Configure BCDR services